Above: Beijing traffic is busy. "Moti" taxi speeds towards TianAnMen Square. Photo gallery below.Across TianAnMen Square

 Above-25: At TianAnMen Square, Beijing.

-Above-27: Flag ceremony will begin soon.
+Above-27: Flag ceremony starting soon.

 Above-28: The National Flag.
 In case of non-wind day, flag pool has its own solution.